 Items You Can Buy from the Mann Co.
 Store

-You can buy virtually any Unique-quality item in the Mann Co.
+You can buy most Unique-quality items in the Mann Co.
 Store.
 Unique is the standard item quality that doesn’t do anything special, and signifies something that is probably not rare.
 Want a different kind of rocket launcher for your Soldier?
 It’s probably US$1 or less.
 Want a new community-designed hat?
 Snap one up for US$2 to $10.
 Just look at the Catalog of items in the in-game menu, and purchase with your Steam Wallet funds.

 You can’t buy everything at the store, such as an Unusual hat… but there’s lots to buy on the Steam Market!